There are no fancy entrance gates, nor is there a groomed campground within the St. Sebastian River Preserve State Park.

 - Blue Trail – Northwest Quadrant – 9 miles of trails, no camping, and probably the best bet for bikers and hikers because equestrians are drawn eastward to the facilities serving the Yellow Trail.
 The Blue Trail traverses five wildly beautiful communities of pine flatwoods, oak hammock, wet prairie, mixed wetland hardwoods and cypress.
 You’ll see the remains of homesteads dating back to the 1800s, when citrus farming and cattle ranching flourished in the area.
 Trailhead is located behind the Visitors Center.
 There is a 1.7 cutoff trail called the Bobcat Link.
 Get a detailed map at the Visitor Center.

-Paddle the Sebastian River in a kayak, canoe or paddleboard
+Paddle the river in a kayak, canoe or paddle board

-Surprisingly, there are no facilities within the preserve for launching a kayak or canoe, although one primitive campsite in the preserve is accessible by boat.
+Surprisingly, there are no facilities within the St. Sebastian River Preserve State Park for launching a kayak or canoe, although one primitive campsite in the preserve is accessible by boat.
 (See Mullet Camp below).

 Reservations are required to camp inside the preserve, and the fee is $5 per person per night.
 Up to 20 campers are permitted at each site, except Mullet Camp, which has a capacity of 6.
 Pets are not permitted in the campsites, and you must pack everything to your site, including firewood.